About Chapter 13...

-In a chapter 13 case, to participate in distributions from the bankruptcy estate, all creditors (including mortgagees) must file their claims with the court within 90 days after the first date set for the meeting of creditors.
+In a chapter 13 case, to participate in distributions from the bankruptcy trustee, all creditors (including mortgagees) must file their claims with the court within 90 days after the first date set for the meeting of creditors.
 If there are no objections to the plan, the bankruptcy judge "confirms" the plan, and the trustee then distributes the funds to creditors according to the terms of the plan, which may offer some creditors less than full payment on their claims.
 The plan need not pay general unsecured claims in full as long it provides that the debtor will pay all projected "disposable income" over an "applicable commitment period," and as long as unsecured creditors receive at least as much under the plan as they would receive if the debtor's assets were liquidated under chapter 7.
 Some unsecured claims are considered "priority"; these include taxes and divorce related obligations, which must be paid in full unless the creditor agrees otherwise (which is rare).
-The "disposable income" amount and the "applicable commitment period" are determined based on your pre-filing income and your projection of future income; we will help you figure these out.
+The "disposable income" amount and the "applicable commitment period" are determined based on your pre-filing income and your projection of future income; I will help you figure these out.

 Generally, within 30 days after filing the bankruptcy case, even if the plan has not yet been approved by the court, the debtor must start making plan payments to the trustee.
 If the court confirms the plan, the chapter 13 trustee will distribute funds received under the plan "as soon as is practicable."
 If the judge refuses to confirm the plan, the debtor may file a modified plan, or the case may be dismissed (which usually is undesirable, of course).